 How to diagnose AD(H)D?

-It is essential to distinguish between usual symptoms of inattention, hyperactive and impulsive behaviour, which occur for example during specific developmental stages like childhood or puberty and those symptoms, which cause mal-adaptively high levels in the daily lives of children and adolescents whether at home, at school, at work or in social settings.
+It is essential to distinguish between usual symptoms of inattention, hyperactive and impulsive behaviour, which occur, for example, during specific developmental stages like childhood or puberty and those symptoms, which cause mal-adaptively high levels in the daily lives of children and adolescents whether at home, at school, at work or in social settings.

-The therapist will usually collect valuable data from the children/adolescents, parents and teacher to have a holistic view of the issues described using, for example, the Child Behaviour Checklist questionnaire, interview and observations during the sessions.
+The therapist will usually collect valuable data from the children/adolescents, parents and teacher to have a holistic view of the issues described using, for example, the Child Behaviour Checklist questionnaire, interviews and observations during the sessions.

 ADHD and Comorbidity

 It is estimated that around 60 to 80 % of children/adolescents with ADHD also have other disorders like Oppositional Defiant Disorder, Depression, Anxiety, OCD, Conduct Disorder, Excretion Disorder and Specific Learning Disabilities.

 The Stress on Parents

 The authors of the book ‘Understanding A.D.H.D’ Dr C. Green and Dr K. Chee put it together this way:

 ‘There must be super-men and wonderful women out there who find ADHD easy, but we have not met them so far.
 The parents we deal with are tired, confused and frequently full of self-doubts.
 Many have already had a real run-around… Many are secretly disappointed that parenting has not lived up to expectations.
 Others are angry that one child has brought so much stress and disruption to what was once a hassle-free home.
 A few have an immense feeling of being trapped in a nightmare that won’t end.
 At the end of a family weekend, the parents feel they have gone ten rounds in the boxing ring. “